-1.12 It was agreed that the Plan should be limited to Radlett, the urban centre of the Parish (see Figure 1), as the development pressures relating to the outlying villages and hamlets are different and largely addressed via robust Green Belt policies.
+1.20 It was agreed that the Neighbourhood Area - the area covered by the policies of the Neighbourhood Plan - should be limited to Radlett, the urban centre of Aldenham Parish and to the countryside immediately surrounding it.
+This takes into account that the development pressures relating to outlying villages and hamlets are different to those of Radlett and that robust Green Belt policies are in place.
+Figure 1 shows the boundary of the Neighbourhood Area."